We design great brands, websites and apps from the ground up that help you sell your products, services or message.

 Finally, whether consciously or subconsciously, we also tend to do a lot of ‘reading between the lines’ with portfolios.
 We like to see that a portfolio has been designed with consideration for their audience, and conveniently in that situation the audience is us!
 Before anyone freaks out reading this, this isn’t typically a make or break issue and we don’t expect everyone to know how to build their own website or understand every nuance of professional letterpress printing, but a thoughtful approach will shine through and could give you the edge.

-What qualities and skills do you look for in a graduate?
 We love hearing about side projects or collaborations they have been working on, even if they’re rough or unfinished.
 It tell us so much about what their interests are and the kind of work they’re passionate about.

 We look at their ability to articulate design as this gives us an understanding and insight to how they’ve approached the design.

-What have been some of your biggest disasters and how have you learnt from it?
 Unfortunately we’ve had a small handful of projects go south over the years, and while they each had their own specific circumstances, for the most part they all shared one thing in common; the communication could have been better or we skipped steps on our process.

 No matter how hard you’re working, how great your ideas are and how perfect your solution is to the client’s problem; if you’re not constantly checking to make sure you’re on the same page then it’s all for nought.
 It’s often the projects you think are running the smoothest that can have the biggest issue down the track because they’re the ones you’re tempted to.